 Luckily, Facebook ads don’t have to be a budget-eater.
 Whether you’re generating buzz about an event, gathering donations, or just raising awareness about an important cause, these eight money-saving tips will help you accomplish your goals without drying up the bank.

-Aside from the image, the headline of your Facebook ad is the going to be the first thing that catches the eye of your viewer.
+Aside from the image, the headline of your Facebook ad is a pivotal part of non profit advertising on Facebook.
 You only have a few seconds to catch someone’s attention and convince them to engage with your nonprofit.
 Therefore, your headline needs to be insanely actionable!

 Image via Facebook